canonical/ubuntu-pro-client/dev-docs/explanations/early_review_signoff.md

 - Actions that take place without an explicit user opt-in*

-New items may be eventually added to this list (preferrably before any problem happens!).
+New items may be eventually added to this list (preferably before any problem happens!).

-\* executing a CLI command to perform a specific task counts a opt-in for that task.
+\* Executing a CLI command to perform a specific task counts as an opt-in for that task.